Novactive/Nova-eZPlatform-Bundles/README.md

 #### LDAP attributes mapping
 To be able to store user who came from LDAP you have to configure mapping between LDAP attributes and eZPublish user fields.
-You mast map all required fields.
+You must map all required fields.
 By default eZPublish needs user credentials and email but you may have any additional fields in you `User` content class so you should fill all of them.

 #### Target group
 All users will be stored in the group `target_usergroup`.
-You mast put group object id here.
+You must put group object id here.

 #### Full default config
 Here is full default bundle configuration: